rryantran/medley/README.md

-# medley-2
+# Medley

-A customizable content aggregator
+Medley is a customizable content aggregator built with React and Flask.